Former NBA star opens new restaurant in downtown Tulsa

-Former NBA star Kevin Johnson said the reason for opening his third Fixins Soul Kitchen restaurant in Tulsa was to "shine a light."
+Former NBA star Kevin Johnson said the reason for choosing Tulsa for his third Fixins Soul Kitchen restaurant was to “shine a light.”

 Johnson praised the resilience of Black Tulsans, saying, “You people have been fighting for this community for a long, long time, and I think it’s time we shine a light on Tulsa.”